-Social Strategic outcome Intended public value outcome or impact celebrates diversity.
+Social Strategic outcome Intended public value outcome or impact S3 - Facilitating an inclusive community that celebrates diversity.
 By developing and implementing an access and inclusion plan, this allows the Town to proactively facilitate inclusivity, and celebrate diversity in the local area, and lead by example more broadly.